pavlovt/docs/js/2-expressions.md

 # Expressions and Statements

 - Expression: a fragment of code that produces a value
-- Statement: an expression finishing at the end of the line or with semicolumn
+- Statement: an expression finishing at the end of the line or with semicolon

 ```javascript